10 Essentials for Your Travel Toiletry Kit

 This is a case where products that do double- or triple-duty can really come in handy in order to save space in your toiletry bag.
 So consider moisturizers that also include serum or sunscreen to take care of multiple needs with one product.

 TourScoop recommends: Travel-sized moisturizers from Olaye.l.f.Paula’s Choice, and Jack Black are reliable and affordable options to stash in your travel toiletry kit.
-Find options from these and other brands at TargetUlta BeautySephora, and Amazon.

 6. Toothbrush and Toothpaste

-For easiest transport, get a travel holder to store a regular-size toothbrush or choose a travel brush that flips down into its own case, to protect your brush from dirt and debris.
+For easiest transport, get a travel holder to store a regular-size toothbrush or choose a travel brush that flips down into its own case to protect your brush from dirt and debris.
 To really save space, you can opt for disposable, pre-pasted mini brushes that you can toss out after using.

 7. Shaving Supplies